cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 # Creating a Cloudant Query

-This tutorial demonstrates how to create a design document, index and use Cloudant Query to extract specific data from the database.
+This tutorial demonstrates how to create a design document and an index, and use Cloudant Query to extract specific data from the database.